JulianKemmerer/PipelineC/docs/pypeline_DESIGN.md

 - **`max_latency=`** caps the in→out latency, validated at construction (`int`, `>= 2` with the default registered output, `>= 1` with
   `register_output=False`) so the error names the user's own construction site.
-  The output policy and cap are part of `__repr__` — these objects get captured in factory closures whose reprs feed canonical entity-name hashing, so two tags differing only in their cap must not collide.
+  The output policy and cap are part of `__repr__` and the typed naming identity, so two tags differing only in their cap do not share a specialization.
 It is also recorded in the schedule dict, and a cached schedule whose recorded cap differs from the tag's is treated as a miss: building hardware that violates the cap the source asks for is not an acceptable failure mode.